CAPTAIN EDWARD WILLIAM WAKEFIELD MA (1862 – 1941)

 – Article ‘Windermere From Above’ by Wakefield in Flight magazine, 11 May 1912.

 ‘It is, however, not yet four years since I decided to concentrate on waterplanes.
-At that date waterplanes were unheard of, and water flying was ridiculed, and judged impossible, just as a year or two before then the idea of any machine really flying was laughed out of court.’
+At that date waterplanes were unheard of, and water flying was ridiculed, and judged impossible, just as a year or two before the idea of any machine really flying was laughed out of court.’